Git worktrees are great for code reviews

 migrating a test suite from Cypress to Playwright, a different worktree would

-save me the trouble of having to run npm install
+save me the trouble of having to run npm install to install correct

 dependencies every time I switched branches.